HenCor2019/practicejs-exercises/11/average/readme.md

 ## Conditions

-1. The use of the next statements is prohibited:
-  1. Any variant of for statement
-  2. Any variant of loop statement
+1. You cannot use a for, while statement